Daniel-KM/Omeka-S-module-PdfCreator/README.md

 > are available on [GitLab], which seems to respect users and privacy better
 > than the previous repository.__

-[Pdf Creator] is a module for [Omeka S] that allows to create a pdf for a resource from an html template.
+[Pdf Creator] is a module for [Omeka S] that allows to create dynamically a pdf for a resource from an html template.

+The pdf engine is a pure php one [DomPdf], so you don't need any dependency on the server.
+It supports css 2.1 and some common css 3 features.

 Installation